Ph.D. Washington University

 B.A.
 Duke University

-My first book, Gateway to Equality: Black Women and the Struggle for Economic Justice in St. Louis, was published by the University Press of Kentucky as a title in the Civil Rights and the Struggle for Black Equality in the Twentieth Century series, which is edited by Steven F. Lawson, Cynthia G. Fleming, and Hasan Kwame Jeffries.
+A Center for Missouri Studies Faculty Fellow at the State Historical Society of Missouri, Ervin is the author of Gateway to Equality: Black Women and the Struggle for Economic Justice in St. Louis, which was published by the University Press of Kentucky as a title in the Civil Rights and the Struggle for Black Equality in the Twentieth Century series, which is edited by Steven F. Lawson, Cynthia G. Fleming, and Hasan Kwame Jeffries.
 In 2018, Gateway to Equality won the State Historical Society of Missouri's Missouri Book Award for superior original scholarship in a book pertaining to the history of Missouri and its people.
-It was named one of The Best Black Women's History Books of 2017 in Bitch Media and one of Six Notable New Books on Black Women's HIstory in the Huffington Post.
-Gateway to Equality is now available in paperback.
+It was named one of The Best Black Women's History Books of 2017 in Bitch Media and one of Six Notable New Books on Black Women's History in the Huffington Post.
+The University Press of Kentucky published the paperback edition of Gateway to Equality in 2019.

-You can find my peer-reviewed articles, reviews, and think pieces in International Labor and Working-Class History, Journal of Civil and Human Rights, Souls: A Critical Journal of Black Politics, Culture and Society, New Labor Forum, Los Angeles Review of Books, Labor: Studies in Working-Class History, Journal of Southern History, and Journal of American Ethnic History.
+Ervin is a recipient of the Career Enhancement Fellowship from the Woodrow Wilson National Fellowship Foundation, an Arts and Sciences Faculty Fellowship from the University of Missouri-Columbia, and the Huggins-Quarles Dissertation Award from the Organization of American Historians.
+She has published peer-reviewed articles, reviews, and essays in International Labor and Working-Class History, Journal of Civil and Human Rights, Souls: A Critical Journal of Black Politics, Culture and Society, New Labor Forum, Los Angeles Review of Books, Labor: Studies in Working-Class History, Journal of Southern History, and Journal of American Ethnic History.